SheetJS/test_files/README.md

 The `Makefile` can pull files from other projects, which are covered under separate licenses (see below).

-The files in the 2011 and 2013 subdirectories are derivative outputs generated using the specified version of Microsoft Excel.
+The files in the 2011/2013/biff5 subdirectories are derivative outputs generated using the specified version of Microsoft Excel.
 Each derivative file of an external file is clearly marked with a prefix associated with the source (followed by an underscore), and original files do not have any of the source